 - Submission of the Dispositional Survey.
 Once you activate your LiveText account, you are automatically sent the Admissions Dispositional Survey.
 The survey is located in your Forms box which is under the Tools section of LiveText.
 Once you have completed the survey, click the submit button.
 The Teacher Certification Office verifies recent survey submissions every Friday.
 Please call (509) 963-2660 if you have any questions.

-- Deadlines for application: Ellensburg Campus - Fall Quarter (April 1), Winter Quarter (Oct.
-1), Spring Quarter (Jan.
-1), Summer Quarter (April 1) Student Teaching Requirements:
+Deadlines for application for placement into student teaching: Ellensburg Campus - Fall Quarter (April 15), Winter Quarter (Oct.
+15), Spring Quarter (Jan.
+15), Summer Quarter (April 1) Student Teaching Requirements:

 [Back to Top]